 This course will provide credit for practical experience undertaken in settings approved by the instructor.
 Settings may be diverse (e.g., group homes, clinics, schools, businesses) but will allow the student to accumulate supervised experience toward the requirement for such experience for BACB certification.
-Graded on S/U basis.
 Co-requisites: ABA 6313 and ABA 6323 or permission of instructor.
-Spring Term.
+Spring.